perladvent/perldotcom/content/article/_pub_2004_02_27_exegesis7.md

 ### [Able verbatim to rehearse...]{#able_verbatim_to_rehearse...}

 But sometimes *too* nice.
-Sometimes all we want is an existing block of data laid out into columns â without any fancy reformatting or rejustification.
+Sometimes all we want is an existing block of data laid out into columns – without any fancy reformatting or rejustification.
 For example, suppose we have an interesting string like
 this: